Endemic Dummies Guide – Must Read for 2019

 Planning Your Visit

 For example, if you’re planning on swinging by Peru, Machu Picchu is dead easy in terms of planning.
-Actually getting there is a bit of a pain, but it’s very accessible pretty well year round.
-The only caveat to that is if you want to take the Inca Trail to get there, which is closed in February.
+The only caveat to that is if you want to take the Inca Trail to get there, it is closed in February.

 Overall, though, it’s a pretty easy place to visit.
 There might be more of a crowd during the busier season, but you’re not going to be stopped at the gate.
 If you book a bit in advance, you shouldn’t have any problems whatsoever.

 Compare that with a Galapagos cruise.
 Especially during peak season, cruises can be fully booked even a year in advance!

 The point is, one of the best practices we reccomend in the Endemic Dummies Guide is to book your Galapagos cruise first.
 Moreover, plan in advance, and then plan your other stops around that.
 The Galapagos isn’t really a placed that’s easily “squeezed in”, especially when it comes to cruises.
 These other activities, though, are fairly straightforward to sort out once you’ve got your dates set.